 Cupping therapy is the method of using glass or plastic cups to create localized pressure by a vacuum.
 The Chinese have been doing this since ancient times by using heat inside glass or bamboo cups.
-Nowadays, cupping sets use suction to create the vacuum.
-The vacuum inside the cups causes the blood to form in the area and help the healing in that area.
+Nowadays, cupping sets use suction to create a vacuum.
+The vacuum inside the cups causes blood to form in the area and helps the healing in that area.

-Ancient Chinese medicine have believed that the body contains "Meridians".
-These meridians are pathways in the body which the energy of life called Qi ("chi") flows through.
+Practitioners of Ancient Chinese medicine believe that the body contains “Meridians”.
+These meridians are pathways in the body that the energy of life called Qi (“chi”) flows through.
 It flows through every body part, tissue, and organ.
-Cupping therapy is mainly performed on one's back because there are five meridians on your back.
+Cupping therapy is mainly performed on one’s back because there are five meridians on your back.
 When these meridians are opened, the internal energy is able to flow through the whole body.

-Cupping therapy has been found in ancient records dating back 3500 years and it is still used today by many alternative medicine practictioners.
-New advancements in technology and materials have been integrated with cupping therapies and its uses now range for many different treatments and applications.
+Cupping therapy has been found in ancient records dating back 3500 years and it is still used today by many alternative medicine practitioners.
+New advancements in technology and materials have been integrated with cupping therapies and its uses now have a wide range of different treatments and applications.

 - Constipation, IBS, diarrhea